 Flowing from these core values, the College has defined a set of expectations for all of its members.
-These expectations, which govern both academic and non-academic integrity, are outlined in the Undergraduate Honor Code as well as the Undergraduate Handbook (pdf) and the Graduate Handbook (pdf).
+These expectations, which govern both academic and non-academic integrity, are outlined in the Undergraduate Honor Code as well as the 2013-2014 Undergraduate Student Handbook.pdf and the Graduate Handbook (pdf).
 In addition students are expected to adhere to all federal, state, and local laws.

 The Office of Community Standards has developed the following learning outcomes for students that go through our process:

 Students will have an understanding of College policies - particularly the policy violations he/she is charged with.

 Students will be able to articulate how their actions impacted their personal wellbeing and academic goals as well as how their behavior connects to personal values and beliefs.